tomswartz07/covid19-pennsylvania/README.md

 reporting performed by actual epidemiologists and data scientists.

 ## Notable Changes

+- 22 Apr 2020: The PA Dept of Health began providing 'probable' cases and deaths, alongside confirmed data.
+  Because until this point, all data were assumed to be probable (and most likely) the calculations will continue to use this metric.
+  Reasonable accommodations will be made to integrate the probable cases into error calculations, where possible.
+  It's also important to note that the numbers do not identify which counties in particular are included in the 'probable' counts, so it's presently impossible do differentiate or reconcile the numbers.

 - 27 Apr 2020: Updated method for creating the data file.
 Previously, data for each day was computed by manual processes in a spreadsheet.
 As of today, all